jmd-dk/concept/doc/command_line_options.rst

 Memory: ``--memory``
 ....................
-Specified the amount of memory allocated for the remote job.
-If you assign insufficient memory to a job, it will be killed (usually with a somewhat cryptic error message) once its memory need exceeds the specified amount.
+Specifies the amount of memory allocated for the remote job.
+If you assign insufficient memory to a job, it will be killed (usually with a somewhat cryptic error message) by the system once its memory needs exceed the specified amount.

 Examples of memory specifications: